- 10 Medium (950g) Potatoes

 Always check the label of each ingredient for allergy warnings.

 - Stir in the chopped tomatoes, rosemary, and water.
+If using plum tomatoes, chop them with a spoon when in the pan.
 Bring to the boil and stir until thickened.
-Reduce the heat, cover and simmer for 20 minutes, stirring occasionally
+Reduce the heat, cover and simmer for 20 minutes, stirring occasionally.

 Time Saver Tips

 If peeling and cooking potatoes and swede takes too long when you’re busy – why not make a batch of mashed potato to keep in the fridge or freezer so it’s ready whenever you need it?
 For a quick and easy option that’s always on hand, make an extra-big portion of mince so you can freeze some of it.
 Remember to let it cool down before you pop it in the freezer and then allow it to defrost thoroughly before use.

 Cost Saver Tips